ratatui/ratatui/BREAKING-CHANGES.md

 [#1160]: https://github.com/ratatui-org/ratatui/pull/1160

 The `terminal` module is now private and can not be used directly.
 The types under this module are exported from the root of the crate.
+This reduces clashes with other modules in the backends that are also named terminal, and confusion about module exports for newer Rust users.

 ```diff
 - use ratatui::terminal::{CompletedFrame, Frame, Terminal, TerminalOptions, ViewPort};